-What you have to realize is that your brain organizes ideas in way that is different from the way you should express those ideas clearly.
+What you have to realize is that your brain organizes ideas in a way that is different from the way you should express those ideas clearly.
 In a way, you need to translate from ” the idea in your mind ” to ” the idea, well said and shared .”

-For example, the next time you hear a great idea from a podcast or a documentary, imagine yourself telling to others.
+For example, the next time you hear a great idea from a podcast or a documentary, imagine yourself telling others.
 Even if you do this just for fun, it’ll go a long way to prepare you to express your ideas very effectively.

 Master The Art Of Conversation